Option pricing under fast-varying long-memory stochastic volatility

 \subsection{Stochastic Volatility and the Implied Surface}

-\rc{ Under many market scenarios the assumption that the volatility is constant, as in the standard Black-Scholes model, is not realistic.
+Under many market scenarios, the assumption that volatility is constant, as in the standard Black--Scholes model, is not realistic.
 Practically, this reflects itself in an implied volatility that depends on the pricing parameters.
-This means that, in order to match observed prices, the volatility one needs to use in the Black-Scholes option pricing formula depends on time to maturity and log moneyness, with the moneyness being strike price over current price of underlying.
+This means that, in order to match observed prices, the volatility that one needs to use in the Black--Scholes option pricing formula depends on time to maturity and log-moneyness, with moneyness being the strike price over the current price of the underlying.
 The implied volatility is a convenient way to parameterize the price of a financial contract relative to a particular underlying.
-It gives insight about how the market deviates from the ideal Black-Scholes situation and after calibration of an implied volatility model to liquid contracts it can be used for pricing of less liquid contracts written on the same underlying.
-It is therefore of interest to identify a consistent parameterization of the implied volatility that corresponds to an underlying model for stochastic volatility fluctuations.
-As in \cite{sv1} a main objective of our modeling is to construct a time-consistent scheme so that indeed the volatility model is chosen as a stationary process and we consider general times to maturity. } For background on stochastic volatility models we refer to the books and surveys: \citet{fouque11,gatheralbook,ghysels,gul,henry,rebonato} and the references therein.
-We also refer to our recent paper on fractional stochastic volatility \cite{sv1} in the regularly perturbed case for further references on the recent literature on the class of volatility models we consider here.
+It gives insight about how the market deviates from the ideal Black--Scholes situation.
+After calibration of an implied volatility model to liquid contracts, this model can be used for pricing less liquid contracts written on the same underlying.
+It is, therefore, of interest to identify a consistent parameterization of the implied volatility that corresponds to an underlying model for stochastic volatility fluctuations.
+As in \cite{sv1}, a main objective is to construct a stochastic volatility model that is a stationary process and that makes it possible to consider general times to maturity.
+For background on stochastic volatility models, we refer the reader to the books and surveys by \citet{fouque11,gatheralbook,ghysels,gul,henry,rebonato} (see the references therein).
+We also refer the reader to our paper on fractional stochastic volatility, \cite{sv1}, for further references on the recent literature on the class of volatility models we consider here.